-Why not call it the anti-pasta antipasto salad!? 🙂 It fits, right?
-No pasta is used in this version and with 19 grams of fat and only 4 grams of net carbs - you've got the perfect salad for a meal!
+Why not call it the anti-pasta antipasto salad? 🙂 It fits, right?
+No pasta is used in this version, and with 19 grams of fat and only 4 grams of net carbs - you've got the perfect keto antipasto salad recipe!

 Keto followers make sure to use a sugar substitute such as a granulated monk fruit sweetener!

 19 g fat | 4 g net carbs | 16.4 g protein

 Here's what you'll need to make this Italian Antipasto Salad Recipe:

 - Kale, thinly sliced (or romaine)

 - Artichoke hearts, drained and cut into bite size pieces